eonil/TCPIPSocket.Swift/README.md

 Missings
 --------
--	IPv6 support is desired feature, but I have no time to work on it.
+-	IPv6 support is a desired feature, but I have no time to work on it.
 It will be added when I feel need for it.

 -	Some fundamental socket functions such as `select`.
 This also will be added when I